 The bad news is that there is another tax section that increases the bill even more.
 This is the accumulated depreciation, which is a surprise addition for most investors.
 Accumulated depreciation is a wonderful deduction when you own real estate.
 The surprise part comes when you sell it because the government charges a 25% depreciation recapture tax for the year that you sold the property.

-If you assume that 50% of your property was depreciable and you bought it for $300,000, then you’ll take the $300,000 and times it by 50%, which is $150,000.
-Take that amount and times it by the 25% depreciation recapture tax.
+If you assume that 50% of your property was depreciable and you bought it for $300,000, then you’ll take the $300,000 and multiply it by 50%, which is $150,000.
+Take that amount and multiply it by the 25% depreciation recapture tax.
 This means that the additional tax bill is $37,500, taking the bill up to $172,924.85.
 You could wind up owing a bit more if your state charges a tax for capital gains too.

 How to Avoid the Big Tax Loss

 Will an installment sale instead of a traditional one help you avoid the tax?
 No. The IRS states that an installment sale spreads your payment out over more than one year while a traditional sale involves receiving the payment in a lump sum.

 Investors may opt for an installment sale to decrease their capital gains tax.
 It does this because it stretches your income out over several years instead of your having a banner income year due to the sale of a property.
 However, an installment sale won’t help you avoid depreciation recapture taxes.
 The only way to hang on to your equity growth is with a 1031 exchange.

 Your Golden Ticket to Avoid Depreciation Recapture on Installment Sale of Rental Property